Microbial Control of Insect Pests

 NIFA’s Expanded Food and Nutrition Education Program (EFNEP) provides nutrition education to low-income families, especially those with young children.
 NIFA originally published this impact in the 2015 Annual Report.

-University of New Hampshire researchers have found a way to quadruple the length of the state’s strawberry growing season, from four to 19 weeks.
-NIFA originally published this impact in the NIFA 2017 Annual Report.
+Scientists have discovered a way to remove up to 98 percent of the allergens from peanuts.
+NIFA originally published this impact in the 2015 Annual Report.